 Sierra de la Demanda Blanco

-Alberto Orte found some very special vines and vineyards with which to compose the wines of Sierra de la Demanda.
+Alberto Orte found some very special vines and vineyards to compose the wines of Sierra de la Demanda.
 On the southern banks of the Ebro river, Alberto found north-facing old vine plantings that communicate incomparable minerality and focus.
-In the foothills of the mountains south of the Ebro, Alberto crafts Rioja that hearkens back to a much older tradition of Rioja winemaking, emphasizing specificity of terroir, elegance and balance.
-Using some of the oldest, highest altitude vines in the region necessitates painstaking work but yields uncommon results.
-Indeed, most vintages this vineyard is among the last to be harvested in all of Spain, let alone Rioja – sometimes extending into November to achieve phenolic ripeness.
+In the foothills of the mountains south of the Ebro, Alberto crafts Rioja wines that hearken back to a much older and more traditional style of Rioja winemaking, emphasizing specificity of terroir, elegance and balance.
+Using some of the oldest, highest altitude vines in the region necessitates painstaking work, but yields uncommon results.
+In most vintages, this vineyard is among the last to be harvested in all of Spain, let alone Rioja, sometimes extending into November to achieve phenolic ripeness.
 This extreme hang time lends grace, profound depth and complexity to the Sierra de la Demanda wines.
-For the most part, vineyard owners in this area are farmers who sell off their fruit to larger producers.
-Alberto Orte controls the fruit for Sierra de la Demanda from budbreak to bottle, showcasing the profound minerality and precision of this unique terroir.
+For the most part, vineyard owners in this area are farmers who sell their fruit to larger producers.
+Alberto Orte controls the fruit for Sierra de la Demanda from budbreak to bottling, showcasing the profound minerality and precision of this unique terroir.

 WHAT MAKES THIS WINE UNIQUE?
-A pure, precise Rioja wine produced in the highest elevation vineyards in Rioja, on north-facing slopes South of the Ebro.
-Ancient vines of Garnacha planted in 1930.
+A pure, precise Rioja wine produced with grapes grown in some of the highest elevation vineyards in Rioja, on north-facing slopes south of the Ebro.
 Vines are tended in mineral soils of silica, which are very rare in Rioja.

 RATING HISTORY: 2013 91VM